Australia provides a safe and low risk environment to invest and do business, providing an attractive alternative to the USA, Europe and Asia.

 Key reasons include:

-A strong governance and Western based legal system: Australia has the 14th largest economy in the World and current AAA rated with a stable outlook by all three global rating agencies.
+A strong governance and Western-based legal system: Australia has the 12th largest economy in the World as at 2021 currently AAA rated with a stable outlook by all three global rating agencies

 Australia has strong ties to the Asian region which will continue to support long term growth.
-It is expected by 2023 the Asian regional economy is expected to account for over 46% of global production in terms of purchasing power.
+It is expected by 2024 the Asian regional economy is expected to account for over 45% of global economic output.
 Australia is well-positioned to benefit from this growth.

-Australia is a strong serviced based economy, with a core focus on financial and insurance services, education, construction, healthcare, professional, scientific and technical services as well as mining and manufacturing.
-Our services sector has expanded by an annual average of 3.^ since 1992.
-Specifically in information media and telecommunications, professional and scientific and technical services where annual growth rates have be over 4.5% we are being acknowledged have having an expanding skill base in these areas across the region.
+Australia is a strong serviced-based economy, with a core focus on financial and insurance services, education, construction, healthcare, professional, scientific, and technical services as well as mining and manufacturing.
+Our services sector has expanded by an annual average of 3% since 1992.
+Specifically in information media and telecommunications, professional and scientific and technical services where annual growth rates have been over 4.5%, we are being acknowledged for having an expanding skill base in these areas across the region.